3.6.2 Registering overseas maintenance liabilities for collection

 Terminating events for overseas maintenance liabilities

-If both, or one of, the payee and/or payer of a registered overseas maintenance liability cease to be residents, or a resident, of Australia, the liability ends from the date that neither party is a resident of Australia (see the definition of a 'terminating event in relation to an enforceable maintenance liability' - CSRC Act sections 4(1)(cb) & 4(1)(cc)).
+If both, or one of, the payee and/or payer of a registered overseas maintenance liability cease to be residents, or a resident, of Australia, the liability ends from the date that neither party is a resident of Australia (see the definition of a 'terminating event in relation to an enforceable maintenance liability' - CSRC Act sections 4(1)(cb) and 4(1)(cc)).

 If either the payee or the payer of a registered overseas maintenance liability ceases to be a resident of a reciprocating jurisdiction and does not become a resident of another reciprocating jurisdiction or Australia, the liability ends from the date that party ceases to be a resident of the reciprocating jurisdiction (CSRC Act section 4(1)(cd)).